rafadpedrosa/coffe-time-group-web/README.md

 R.I.P - Coffee maker nº1

 We bought another coffee make - coffe maker nº2 - and we are avoiding the misuse!
-We are paying attention, trying to be alert in the end of the day and torning off it.
+We are paying attention, trying to be alert in the end of the day and turning off it.
 Despite that, we still forgetting to turning it off.
 Not as much as we was before, but we still forgeting.

 But that history is just one problem.